Calibration and Correctness of Language Models for Code: Research Methodology

-Positive $SS$ (perfect score = 1.0) indicates improvement over baseline $\mathcal{B}_{ref}$; negative indicates making predictions worse than the baseline.
-Small positive values of $SS$ can sometimes indicate good skill; for example, the \emph{Deutsche Wetterdienst} (German weather forecasting service) considers 0.05 Skill Score to be a minimum threshold for a good forecast quality ~\cite{dwdWetterKlima}.
-As another data point, the American data journalism site \textit{538} reports around a 0.13 skill in forecasting World Cup games~\cite{fivethirtyeightGoodFiveThirtyEight}, which is in the range of what we observe in our experiments for best case code generation by LLMs; but these LLM performance numbers are just a starting point, and can be expected to improve in the future. $ECE$ (\autoref{eqn:ece}) and Brier Score (\autoref{eqn:brier}) serve slightly different purposes: the Brier Score is calculated for each sample, and measures \emph{both} the ability to correctly discriminate output categories, \emph{and} calibration of the output probability.
-The $ECE$ measures just calibration; but it can be misleadingly low, as noted above for the unskilled predictor.
-Additionally binning must be done carefully, since it can affect $ECE$ scores~\cite{nixon2019measuring}.
+Positive $SS$ (perfect score = 1.0) indicates improvement over baseline $\mathcal{B}_{ref}$; negative indicates worse calibration than the baseline.
+Small positive values of $SS$ can sometimes indicate good skill.
+For example, the \emph{Deutsche Wetterdienst} (German weather forecasting service) considers 0.05 Skill Score to be a minimum threshold for a good forecast quality\footnote{\href{https://www.dwd.de/EN/ourservices/seasonals_forecasts/forecast_reliability.html}{www.dwd.de/EN/ourservices/seasonals\_forecasts/forecast\_reliability.htm}}.
+As another data point, the American data journalism site \textit{538} reports a skill of around 0.13 in forecasting World Cup games\footnote{\href{https://projects.fivethirtyeight.com/checking-our-work/}{projects.fivethirtyeight.com/checking-our-work/}}, which is in the range of what we observe in our experiments for best case code generation by LLMs; but these LLM performance numbers are just a starting point, and can be expected to improve in the future. $\mathit{ECE}$ (\autoref{eqn:ece}) and Brier Score (\autoref{eqn:brier}) serve slightly different purposes: the Brier Score is calculated for each sample, and measures \emph{both} the ability to correctly discriminate output categories, \emph{and} calibration of the output probability.
+The $\mathit{ECE}$ measures just calibration; but it can be misleadingly low, as noted above for the unskilled predictor.
+Additionally binning must be done carefully, since it can affect $\mathit{ECE}$ scores~\cite{nixonMeasuringCalibrationDeep2019a}.

-\subsubsection{Rescaling Approaches}
+\subsection{Rescaling Approaches}

-Machine learning models are not always calibrated.
-Guo \emph{et al}~\textcite{guo2017calibration} discuss ways of rescaling probability estimates to better match observations.
-A common approach is Platt scaling~\cite{Platt1999ProbabilisticOF}, where a logistic regression is fit to the logit values of the prediction \ie the $\ln$ of the measured confidence probability.
+Machine learning models are not always calibrated. \textcite{guoCalibrationModernNeural2017b} discuss ways of rescaling probability estimates to better match observations.
+A common approach is Platt scaling~\cite{plattProbabilisticOutputsSupport1999b}, where a logistic regression is fit to the logit values of the prediction \ie the $\ln$ of the measured confidence probability.
 This optimizes two parameters, a linear scaling multiplier and a bias \ie intercept, that shifts the value.

 To reduce the likelihood that the scaling overfits \& skews our results, we rescale over five folds; \ie we fit a logistic regression on a random \nicefrac{4}{5} of data and apply it to \nicefrac{1}{5} of data, before sliding over and doing each combination of \nicefrac{4}{5}.